 - Once you have saved enough for a down payment, plan on committing about 1/4 of your monthly take-home pay to your mortgage payment.
 Use an online mortgage calculator to determine what you can pay over various loan terms, including approximate property tax and current interest rates, and shop around for different mortgage types to suit your needs.
 Many financial institutions offer special rates for first-time homebuyers, so make sure to ask.

 - Don’t forget about the other expenses that come up when purchasing a home, such as closing fees, new furniture, and moving expenses.
 Plan to set aside at least $10,000 in extra cash outside of the down payment and upcoming mortgage.

 - Use a budget app, such as Every Dollar, to help you consider other debts and bills you may have before taking on the added commitment of a new home.

 Do your research.

-- Trulia and Zillow are available as mobile apps and on desktop.
+- Trulia and Zillow are available as mobile apps and on desktops.
 They offer comprehensive looks at home prices in the area amenities, and also include their own mortgage affordability calculators.
 The slightly lesser-known Redfin not only has a home-finder feature but can help you find a real estate agent.

-- Using an app, Google or plain-old word of mouth, find a real-estate agent who specializes in your area, look for their reviews online and meet them in person before starting the search together.
+- Using an app, Google, or plain-old word of mouth, find a real estate agent who specializes in your area, look for their reviews online and meet them in person before starting the search together.